ubuntu/ubuntu-make/README.md

 * **medium**: Tests the whole workflow.
 It directly calls end user tools from the command line, but without effecting the local system.
 Requirements like installing packages are mocked, as well as the usage of a local webserver serving (smaller) content similar to what will be fetched in a real use case.
 The assets have the same formats and layout.
 * **large**: Runs the same tests as the medium test, but with real server downloads and installation of dpkg packages.
 Most of these tests need root privileges.
 Be aware that these tests only run on a graphical environment.
 It will interfere with it and it is likely to install or remove packages on your system.

-To run all the tests, with coverage report (like in Travis CI):
+To run all the tests, with coverage report, like in our jenkins infra:

 ```sh
 $ ./runtests